softserveinc-rnd/fpga-gpu-benchmarking/README-MOVIDIUS.md

 ![Movidius, FPGA, GPU](img/movidius-GPU-FPGA.png)

-The Chip itself contain 12 VLIW "SHAVE" processors (SHAVE - Streaming Hybrid Architecture Vector Engine) and has an USB interface for communication with the host.
+The Chip itself contains 12 VLIW "SHAVE" processors (SHAVE - Streaming Hybrid Architecture Vector Engine) and has an USB interface for communication with the host.
 Neural Computing Stick SDK includes tools to compile Caffe and TensorFlow network descriptions into blob objects and communication API (Python, C++), allowing to load it to Movidius stick as well as writing/reading the input/output data.